ThinCalligrapher/mnist-docker/.ipynb_checkpoints/README-checkpoint.txt

 - The Dockerfile installs CPU-only PyTorch, so no GPU is required.
 - Datasets (MNIST) are loaded automatically by PyTorch the first time you run the notebook.
+- If notebook outputs (plots, training results) are saved in the repo, you will see them directly on GitHub.
+- To clear outputs and run fresh: in Jupyter, go to Kernel > Restart & Clear Output before saving.

 ## Requirements (handled by Docker)